-McLanahan Blade Mills are available in single- and double-shaft designs depending on capacity requirements.
-The smallest 508mm (20”) diameter single-shaft Blade Mill can be used for capacities of 20 to 40 tph, while the larger 1370mm (54”) diameter twin shafted machines can be used at capacities ranging from 600 to 1,000 tph.
+McLanahan Blade Mills are available in single and double shaft designs depending on capacity requirements.
+The smallest 20” (508 mm) diameter single shaft Blade Mill can be used for capacities of 20 to 40 tph, while the larger 54” (1370 mm) diameter twin shafted machines can be used at capacities ranging from 600 to 1,000 tph.
 They sit at a slope of zero to five degrees and can achieve very high capacities as a result of the low slope.

-Blade Mills from McLanahan feature abrasion-resistant, white iron paddles that are reversible, providing maximum wear life.
-The ability to reverse paddles keeps material in the box for longer, improving retention time.
+Blade Mills from McLanahan feature reversible paddles for maximum wear life.
+The ability to reverse the paddles keeps material in the box for longer, improving retention time.
 This flexibility is key if producers want to move the unit or feed it larger amounts of deleterious material.

-Design elements help keep operation and maintenance simple on Blade Mills.
+Design elements featured on each McLanahan Blade Mill help keep operation and maintenance simple.
 A 360-degree section of flights and wear shoes located in the feed end can move material forward, preventing buildup in that area.
 Screw shafts are made of extra-heavy steel pipe shaft with inner and outer renewable, reversible abrasion-resistant hard iron paddles.
 Those paddles are preceded and followed by heavy-duty steel flights, equipped with bolt-on inner and outer renewable, abrasion-resistant hard iron paddles.
 Optional top covers are available, and drive guarding comes standard for personnel safety.

 McLanahan offers lab testing for potential Blade Mill users at its in-house testing laboratory.